-Local Black Minority and Faith Community
+10.1 Local Black and Minority Ethnic Community

-The Royal Borough has a multi-cultural, multi-ethnic and multi-faith population.
-More than 100 different languages are spoken within the Royal Borough.
-The 2001 Census, which gave details of numbers of people from 65 different categories of country, found that the Royal Borough had residents represented in every category, making it one of the most diverse and cosmopolitan parts of London.
+Kensington and Chelsea has a multi-cultural, and multi-ethnic population.
+More than 100 different languages are spoken.
+The 2001 Census, which gave details of numbers of people from 65 different categories of country, found that the borough had residents represented in every category, making it one of the most diverse and cosmopolitan parts of London.
 There is inadequate information about the numbers and ethnic profile of disabled people within the borough.
 It may be assumed, however that the disabled community within Kensington and Chelsea is at least as ethnically diverse as the resident population in general.